France & Italy with Scott & Joe

 Named for Paul Bocuse, the chef who helped define modern French cuisine, the market brings together some of the region’s most respected artisans under one roof.
 This is where he sourced ingredients, where chefs still come to shop, and where the culture of Lyon is on full display.

 We’ll move through the market together, tasting as we go.
 Cheese, charcuterie, something sweet, a glass of wine.
-Nothing overly structured, just a natural way to experience the space and everything it has to offer.
+We move through it the way you would if you actually knew where you were going.

 At a certain point, we’ll settle in for lunch.
-It’s one of those places that doesn’t announce itself loudly, but once you’re there, you understand exactly why it matters.
+It’s a place that doesn’t announce itself loudly, but once you’re there, you understand why it matters.
 Rooted in tradition, full of character, and very much part of the fabric of Les Halles.

 The afternoon is left open.
 You might continue exploring, revisit a favorite stand, or head back to the hotel for a bit of rest before the evening.